Carl Gustav Jung

 The levels of analysis problem

-Pushing the table downward from the team to the individual has a name in organisational research.
-Findings at one level — the team, the organisation — do not automatically translate to another level — the individual.
+Does the table scale down from the team to the individual?
+This is a common question in organisational research.
+Theory shows that findings at one level do not automatically translate to another.
 Quinn was designed for one level of analysis.
 Personality frameworks operate at another.
-The table works as a structural map at the team level.
-It breaks down as a predictive one at the individual level.
+The table works as a structural map at the team level but breaks down as a predictive model at the individual level.

-The axes create a second problem.
+The axes introduce a second problem.
 Jung's introversion and extraversion describe where a person directs their energy and attention.
-Quinn's internal and external axis describes organisational orientation — whether the focus is on internal process or external outcomes.
-These sound similar and are often treated as equivalent.
-They are not.
+Quinn's internal and external axis describes organisational orientation, whether the focus is on internal process or external outcomes.
+These sound similar and are often treated as equivalent, but they are not.
 An introverted architect can be externally oriented in the CVF sense, focused on delivery and results, while still being drained by the social demands that orientation sometimes requires.
 The axes rhyme at the structural level.
 They do not map cleanly onto each other at the individual level.

-What you would use instead — and why that's also complicated
+What you would use instead and why this is also complicated

 The empirically grounded alternative to Jung is the Big Five.
-It carries neither the epistemological problems nor the ethical restrictions.
-Researchers have mapped Big Five traits onto CVF quadrants and the bridges are real.
+It avoids the epistemological problems and ethical restrictions.
+Researchers have mapped Big Five traits onto CVF quadrants and the connections are real.

 Scaling down from Quinn to the individual level looks like it should produce a grounded version of Jung.
-What it actually produces is a more complicated question: not which personality type belongs in this role, but what range of personalities can inhabit this stance, how will they do it differently, and what does the team need in order to compensate for the ways each person's defaults don't match the stance's demands.
-That question belongs to occupational psychology — a discipline that sits adjacent to architecture practice rather than inside it.
+What it actually produces is a more complicated question: not which personality type belongs in this role, but what range of personalities can inhabit this stance, how will they do it differently and what does the team need in order to compensate for the ways each person's defaults don't match the stance's demands.
+That question belongs to occupational psychology.

 What this post is and isn't

-This is a side note on the previous post, not a complete treatment and this is further into the psychology literature than most architecture practice require — or reward.
+This is a side note on the previous post, not a complete treatment, and it goes further into psychology literature than most architecture practice requires.
+Or reward.

 The question of how personality frameworks relate to organisational role frameworks is one that practitioners ask frequently and that the literature addresses unevenly.
 The mapping in the table is real and worth knowing.
 The reasons it stays unused in practice are also real and worth knowing.

 What this post does not do is resolve the levels of analysis problem.
-That would require engaging seriously with occupational psychology research, Big Five to CVF mapping studies, and the practical literature on role fit — territory that sits adjacent to architecture practice rather than inside it.
+That would require serious engagement with occupational psychology research, Big Five to CVF mapping studies and practical literature on role fit.
+Territory that sits adjacent to architecture practice rather than inside it.

 Knowing that is more useful than a clean answer that doesn't hold.